 After initial measurement, AFS financial assets are measured at fair value.
-The unrealized gains and losses arising from the fair valuation of AFS financial assets are excluded from reported earnings and are reported in other comprehensive income (OCI).
+The unrealized gains and losses arising from the fair valuation of AFS financial assets are excluded from reported earnings and are reported to the fair valuation of AFS financial assets are excluded from reported earnings and are reported to the fair value.